-Apple and walnut crumble
+Apple and Walnut Crumble

 The nubbly crunch of toasted walnuts adds a new dimension to a classic crumble; pecans are equally good.
 This basic crumble topping can be used on all sorts of other fruits, from winter rhubarb, through to summer gooseberries or plums, to autumnal blackberries, pears or quince.